Thank you for all those enrolled in Prime Online for the 2022-2023 school year.

 What is the difference between being an “intervention” teacher or a “control” teacher?

 Half of our teachers will be considered “intervention” teachers and receive the Prime Online PD, participating online on a weekly basis, receiving books and materials, and periodically sending us data on their students.
 The “control” group teachers will also send data periodically on their students.
 Control teachers will also receive the Prime Online PD and books and materials but only after the research study is fully completed.
 Assignments of teachers to intervention or control groups will be done randomly.

 What if I am chosen to be an intervention teacher for Prime Online?

 If you are randomly assigned as an intervention teacher, in addition to receiving a high quality professional learning opportunity, you will receive a $1,250.00 stipend for participating fully, given PD books and materials, and an iPad mini to collect classroom observation data at the beginning and end of the project.
 You will also take pretests and posttests and administer a project assessment to your students.
 Your iPad mini will belong personally to you (not your school) after you complete of the project.

 What if I am chosen to be a control teacher for Prime Online?

 If you are chosen as a control teacher you will receive a $250.00 stipend and an iPad mini for classroom observation data collection at the beginning and end of the project.
 You will also take pretests and posttests and administer a project assessment to your students.
 Your iPad minis will belong personally to you (not your school) after full completion of the project.
 You will also be granted access to the PD once the research component of the project is complete.

 Can I receive professional development for continuing education credit for this program?

-Another benefit of being an intervention teacher in Prime Online is accruing in-service credits for participation: 60 credits for ESE and 60 credits for elementary mathematics.
+Another possible benefit of being an intervention teacher in Prime Online is accruing in-service credits for participation.
+We will work with your district to determine if in-service credit is applicable.
+Many districts are willing to provide 60 credits for ESE and 60 credits for elementary mathematics.

 How long is the program?